Germany: How three old men hope to save the Left Party – DW – 11/21/2024

 Germany: How three old men hope to save the Left PartyNovember 21, 2024

-However, there is an exception: If three party candidates win in their respective constituencies, the 5% threshold is waived.
+However, an exception exists: If three party candidates win in their respective constituencies, the 5% threshold is waived.

 2021 federal election: a blessing in disguise for the Left Party